Linda Farmer, Certified Zentangle Teacher

 I’m the type of person who likes to create systems for doing things, whether it be business procedures or a household-related task like a reusable shopping list template.

 To start with, I use Moleskine® squared notebooks.
 The paper is acid-free and nice and smooth for drawing with the Sakura Micron Pens.
-The squared pages provide light guidelines and these me help get more accurate proportions when I draw.
+The squared pages provide light guidelines and these help me get more accurate proportions when I draw.
 Not having done any drawing before, I need all the help I can get.
 These notebooks are a perfect size for portability along with your Zentangle® supplies.

 In the small notebook (3 1/2 ” x 5 1/2) I begin by marking up the page with light pencil dots in 3 cm squares (6 boxes in each direction).
 This is actually quite a relaxing process in itself and can be done while “watching” television.
 Here’s what the page looks like when the pencil dots are done: